-Orchids have an undeserved reputation for being difficult to grow and easy to kill, which, unfortunately, causes many people to shy away from growing them in their homes.
 In reality, you can grow many popular orchid species, such as Cattleya, Phalaenopsis and Dendrobium, at home with simple, common-sense care.
-Overwatering is a common concern when growing orchids; the ice cube watering method is a simple trick that you can use to avoid over-irrigating your new houseplant.
+One of the challenging points of orchid care is moisture levels, and overwatering is a common concern when growing the beautiful blooming plants.
+An easy way to monitor the water levels is with a few cubes of ice from the freezer.
+The ice cube watering method is a simple trick that you can use to avoid over-irrigating your new houseplant.

 Megan Mattingly-Arthur has been writing professionally since 1998.
 She has contributed to various publications, including "Teen Voices" and "Positive Teens" magazines, as well as a book, "The Young Writer's Guide to Getting Published."
 Mattingly-Arthur is studying travel and tourism through Penn Foster Career School.